Quarterly Emerging Risk Report

 Optional

-The Gartner Quarterly Emerging Risk Report provides assurance leaders with a benchmarked view of 20 emerging risks and analyzes the connections between risk events, their causes, and consequences.
-The report simplifies risk assessment and reporting, making complex scenarios easier to present to executive leaders and risk committees.
+Gartner’s Quarterly Emerging Risk Report equips assurance leaders with a comprehensive view of 20 critical emerging risks.
+It uncovers the connections between risk events, their root causes, and potential consequences, helping you simplify complex risk scenarios for executive leaders and risk committees.

-• Diagrams to simplify risk assessment and reporting
+• Clear diagrams that streamline risk assessment and reporting

 About Emerging Risks